KIDNORswe/ha-app-influxdb-1/influxdb/DOCS.md

-# Home Assistant Community APP: InfluxDB
+# APP FOR HA: InfluxDB v 1 (Norrväna)

-The original add-on has been scrapped and will no longer be maintained.
+`!
+NOTE !` The original add-on has been scrapped and will no longer be maintained.

+## InfluxDB
-InfluxDB is an open source time series database optimized for high-write-volume.
+is an open source time series database optimized for high-write-volume.
 It's useful for recording metrics, sensor data, events, and performing analytics.
 It exposes an HTTP API for client interaction and is often used in combination with Grafana to visualize the data.

-This app comes with Chronograf & Kapacitor pre-installed.
+**This app comes with Chronograf & Kapacitor pre-installed.**

 It gives you a nice InfluxDB admin interface for managing your users, databases, data retention settings, and lets you peek inside the database using the